0x444454/Commodore-6309/README.md

 Prototype works with preliminary test Kernal ROM, running test code like a fixed-point Mandelbrot set generator.
 IRQ is working.
 FIRQ is also functional, but the C64 only has one IRQ signal, so we opted to support IRQ and disabled FIRQ.
 VIC-II raster interrupts are working.
+File loading from floppy drive is working (beta).
+Use a real 1541 drive or a 100% compatible modern device like the Pi1541.
+Next step is support for OS bootstrap (e.g. NitrOS-9 loader).

 There are problems after enabling sprites.
 Even one single sprite will cause the system to crash.
 This might be due to prototype wiring using a breadboard (signal timings and power issues).